butkiem/COCOS/README.md

 # COCOS: Codon Consequence Scanner
-COCOS is a plugin for the Ensembl Variant Effect Prefictor (VEP) plugin for annotating reading frame changes.
+COCOS is a plugin for the Ensembl Variant Effect Predictor (VEP) plugin for annotating reading frame changes.
-The COCOS plugin captures Amino Acid sequence alterations stemming from variants that produce an altered reading frame, e.g. stop-lost variants and small genetic Insertion and Deletions (InDels).
+The plugin captures Amino Acid sequence alterations stemming from variants that produce an altered reading frame, e.g. stop-lost variants and small genetic Insertion and Deletions (InDels).
 As a result, the stop codon of the transcript may be changed and loses its functionality.
 The coding sequence is terminated when a new subsequent stop-codon is reached, terminates the translation process.

 ## Install VEP on your system